Cromwell Lee

-Cromwell Lee (died 1601) was the son of Sir Anthony, and a younger brother of Elizabeth I's champion, Sir Henry Lee.
+Cromwell Lee (died 1601) was the son of Sir Anthony Lee, and a younger brother of Elizabeth I's champion, Sir Henry Lee.
 He was the compiler of an Italian-English dictionary.

 Family

 Cromwell Lee was the youngest son of Sir Anthony Lee and Margaret Wyatt, sister of the poet Sir Thomas Wyatt.
 He had three brothers and five sisters.
 He also had two illegitimate half-brothers who were born before his father's second marriage to their mother, Anne Hassall.
 For details concerning his siblings, see the article on his father, Sir Anthony Lee.

 Career

 His father is thought to have been in the service of Thomas Cromwell by 1532, and had an active career at court and in local government in Buckinghamshire.
 His eldest brother, Sir Henry Lee, was a prominent courtier and Elizabeth I's champion.
 In about 1572 Cromwell Lee matriculated at St John's College, Oxford, but left without taking a degree.
 He travelled in Italy for some years.

 He appears to have been close to his eldest brother, Sir Henry Lee, and to his illegitimate half-brother, Sir Richard Lee.
 Through his first marriage to Mary Blundell, Sir Richard Lee held leases of two manors in Hook Norton which became the subject of subsequent litigation with John Croker, Mary Blundell's son by her first marriage.
 Pleadings from 1587 reveal that Sir Richard Lee had sublet these leases to his half-brother, Cromwell, who resided on the Hook Norton property with his family.
 The controversy over the leases is briefly mentioned in Leicester's Commonwealth (1584), where the author refers to the Earl of Leicester's oppressive 'dealing with Master Richard Lee for his manor of Hook Norton (if I fail not in the name)'.

 In addition to the leases at Hook Norton, Cromwell Lee had property at Cutteslowe in Oxfordshire, and served as a Justice of the Peace, 'of no very good repute' for that county.
 However he resided principally in Oxford itself, where in 1590 he was granted licence by the Vice-Chancellor of the University to eat meat in Lent.
 According to Chambers, 'more than one Oxford epigram describes his morals in the grossest terms'.

 On 23 September 1590 Sir Henry Lee was commissioned to investigate the murder of one Nicholas Crane, and his brother Cromwell was joined with him in the investigation, together with William Spencer of Yarnton, and Walter Culpepper of Kent.